krei-systems/krei-systems.github.io/content/vide.md

           </div>
           <div class="resource-content">
             <h3 class="resource-title">Manufacturing</h3>
-            <p class="resource-description">The more Krei Vide learns your data the more it can accurately build your knowledge base.
+            <p class="resource-description">The more Vide learns your data the more it can accurately build your knowledge base.
 Second, all incoming data right after the integration would be properly processed, sorted, stored, and prepared for seamless intelligent data retrieval.
 Third, likewise, with your business and the created knowledge base, both grow and expand.</p>
           </div>
         </div>
         <!-- UAS Resource -->